MAmirEshraghi/spot-perception-stack/README.md

 - log.json: A structured JSON file with metadata for all images and unique objects.

-- performance_summary.txt: A human-readable report of the processing time for each stage.
+- performance_summary.txt: A report of the processing time for each stage.

 - frame_visualizations/: Images showing the detected objects in each processed frame.